Police: 14-year-old confesses to killing 5 family members in Alabama

 The incident happened around 10:30 p.m.
 Monday.

-Around 1:15 a.m., Limestone County Sheriff’s Dept. spokesman Stephen Young said that deputies were called to the scene by the 14-year-old in the house, who originally said he was downstairs when he heard shooting upstairs.
+Limestone County Sheriff’s Dept. spokesman Stephen Young said that deputies were called to the scene by the 14-year-old in the house, who originally said he was downstairs when he heard shooting upstairs.

 The adult was flown to Huntsville Hospital.
 The child was flown to Children’s Hospital in Birmingham.